-The Company and OPWP have entered into a PWPA containing a take-or-pay clause favouring the Company.
-The management had applied the guidance of IFRS 16 'Leases'.
-Based on management's evaluation, the PWPA with OPWP was considered as a lease within the context of IFRS 16 and has been classified as an operating lease since significant risks and rewards associated with the ownership of the plant lies with the Company and not with OPWP.
-The primary basis for this conclusion being that the PWPA is for a term of 15 years while the economic life of the power plant is estimated to be 35 years.
-The present value of minimum lease payments under the PWPA does not substantially recover the fair value of the plant at the inception of the lease.
-Further, the residual risk is borne by the Company and not OPWP.
+Judgement is required to ascertain whether the PWPA agreement with OPWP is a concession arrangement as per IFRIC 12 Service Concession Arrangements or contains a lease as per IFRS 16 Leases and if the agreement contains a lease, judgement is required to classify the lease as an operating lease or a finance lease as per IFRS 16 Leases.
+Management has evaluated the applicability of IFRIC 12 Service Concession Arrangements and concluded that IFRIC 12 is not applicable to the arrangement as the residual risk is borne by the Company and not OPWP.
 The estimated useful life of the power plant of 35 years takes into account the Company's right to extend the land lease under a Usufruct Agreement for an additional term.
 As the Company will extend the land lease until the end of useful life of the plant, lease term of the land has also been considered to expire at the end of the useful life of the plant.